55 Sights in Padua, Italy (with Map and Images)

 Show sight on map

-The church of Beato Antonio Pellegrino is a religious building of Renaissance origin that stands in Contrà San Giacomo, now Via Beato Pellegrino in Padua.
-The church, formerly of the Benedictine nuns, preserved the remains of Blessed Antonio Manzoni known as "the Pilgrim" placed today in the church of the Immaculate Conception.
-It is now a church officiated by the Romanian community of the Roman rite.
-The monastic complex of which it was part, after having been used as a hospital, is now largely occupied by the University of Padua.
+The church of Blessed Antonio Pellegrino is a religious building of Renaissance origin that stands in contrà san Giacomo, now via Beato Pellegrino in Padua.
+The church, formerly owned by the Benedictine nuns, preserved the remains of Blessed Antonio Manzoni known as "the Pilgrim" placed today in the church of the Immaculate Conception.
+Now it is a church officiated by the Romanian community of the Roman rite.
+The monastic complex of which it was part, after being used as a hospital, is now largely occupied by the University of Padua.

 Wikipedia: Chiesa del Beato Antonio Pellegrino (IT)